 Describe your business in 1-3 short sentences.

-Why do you want to work with APW Couples?
+Why do you want to work with APW couples?

 I’d love to link up with like-minded individuals who crave to make their wedding-day experience their own.
 APW couples are thoughtful, smart and adventurous.
 Whether you choose your wedding day to be rooted in family tradition or throw a wedding that’s re-invented by design, I believe weddings should not fall within the one-size-fits-all model and I’m certain APW couples would agree.

-Describe your artistic approach to weddings?
+What is your artistic approach to weddings?

 What are your non-work-related hobbies?